Admissions Requirements (INT)

 Here are some commonly asked questions asked by international students.
 If your questions are not found here, please visit the General FAQs page, or contact the admissions office at (626) 350-1500 ext 106 or email at firstname.lastname@example.org.

 Do I need to take the GRE/GMAT?

 No. CIAM does not require GRE or GMAT scores because we do not believe standardized tests accurately represent a person's capabilities.
-Instead, we have our own assessment writing test.
-The test will be scheduled for 1 hour and can be completed in person or online.
-The admissions office will contact you after you submit your application to schedule a time for the test.

 Does CIAM offer housing?

 CIAM unfortunately does not offering housing on campus at this time.
 International students typically find their own living arrangements near campus.